Men are not Angels

 Today, with a moderate salary and average intelligence, you can fly on a giant bus across the country, drink coffee imported from Columbia, and visit your grandmother who would already be dead if it weren’t for her heart monitor.

 Three centuries ago, you were lucky to survive childbirth.
 All this because Madison and his kin knew men were not angels, and never would be.

 Today, prosperity has also led many to believe that, having conquered nature, we can turn to conquer human nature.
 We have forgotten to teach our children this old, Christian, Western idea about ourselves which makes us vulnerable to this new, bad idea.
 Man is no longer thought to be sinful; he is thought to be “perfectible” (JeanJacques Rousseau’s phrase).

 The American Founders espoused an understanding of natural law and human nature largely consistent with the classical and medieval traditions that, in their time, formed the public consensus.
 “Ambition counteracting ambition” and “men are not angels” came from people who knew what Milton and Augustine knew about human beings.

-All the Founders received some form of a classical Christian education, reading Latin, studying Augustine, Cicero and Aquinas, and the classical Greeks.
-These works helped them to discern the limits of human nature and rule themselves with moderation and prudence.
+All the Founders received some form of a classical Christian education.
+They read Latin, studied Augustine, Cicero and Aquinas, and the classical Greeks.
+They were able to discern the limits of human nature and rule themselves with moderation and prudence.
 To quote Newton, we were “standing on the shoulders of giants.”
 John Adams said it best: “Our Constitution was made only for a moral and religious people.”

-In his office at Monticello, Thomas Jefferson had a small shrine to the “trinity of the three greatest men the world has ever produced…Bacon, Locke, and Newton.”
+In Thomas Jefferson’s office in Monticello was a small shrine to the “trinity of the three greatest men the world has ever produced…Bacon, Locke, and Newton.”
 But perhaps a better assessment of who we worship is in order.